 - For USAC accounting, recordkeeping, backup and administrative purposes.

 Except to the extent necessary to fulfill USAC business and legal obligations, we do not sell, transfer, or otherwise disclose to third parties personal information that we collect directly from or about you.
-To promote transparency and accountability for USAC’s administration of the USF and the four universal service programs, business contact information provided on FCC forms may be publicly available through tools available on USAC’s website at https://www.usac.org/about/about/opendata/default.aspx.
+To promote transparency and accountability for USAC’s administration of the USF and the four universal service programs, business contact information provided on FCC forms may be publicly available through USAC’s Open Data platform.
 Email harvesting, or the process of obtaining a large number of email addresses for use in bulk mailing or for spamming, is not an authorized use for USAC’s open data and search tools.
 This conduct may also violate Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act).

 We may also transfer information to third-party service providers and business partners to the extent necessary to help us comply with our legal and contractual obligations, to provide information and services to prospective and current USF participants, and to perform related business services such as hosting our website or managing e-discovery.
 Third-party service providers and business partners are not authorized to use or disclose the information except as necessary to provide services to us.